 This brings me to reinforce the point that pain in the SI joint is almost never generated from the joint itself.
 In fact, the chance of sacroiliac joint region pain originating from the joint is about 1%.
 Nonetheless, this joint can cause pain in certain circumstances.

-Diagnosis of an SI joint syndrome is difficult in that there are very few physical examination tests that can insure a diagnosis of SIJ syndrome.
+Diagnosis ofis difficult in that there are very few physical examination tests that can insure a diagnosis of SIJ syndrome.
 These include the Patrick’s FABERE test, the Gaenslen’s Test, the pelvic compression test and the pelvic shear test.
 These tests will be positive in most patients with SIJ syndrome but will also be positive in other spinal conditions.
 Direct palpation of this joint with resultant tenderness is not helpful for diagnosis.

-X-rays are also generally not helpful for diagnosis.
+X-rays are also generally not helpful for diagnosis of.
 Many individuals have degeneration of the SIJ based upon X-rays and have absolutely no symptoms.
-Others with obvious SIJ pain from the joint itself have normal looking joints on X-ray.
+Others with obvious SI joint pain from the joint itself have normal looking joints on X-ray.
 MRI scans can be more helpful for significant bone changes indicating abnormal loading and wear.

 MRI is the gold standard for diagnosing ankylosing spondylitis and the seronegative spondyloarthopathies.
 MRI might be somewhat more helpful in diagnosing SIJ syndrome but commonly will also be negative (look normal).